Robert H. Goddard: Roswell, New Mexico

 The A-4 used a simpler pendulum system for guidance, as the gyroscopic system was being repaired.
 On March 8, 1935, it flew up to 1,000 feet, then turned into the wind and, Goddard reported, "roared in a powerful descent across the prairie, at close to, or at, the speed of sound."
 On March 28, 1935, the A-5 successfully flew vertically to an altitude of (0.91 mi; 4,800 ft) using his gyroscopic guidance system.
 It then turned to a nearly horizontal path, flew 13,000 feet and achieved a maximum speed of 550 miles per hour.
 Goddard was elated because the guidance system kept the rocket on a vertical path so well.

 In 1936–1939, Goddard began work on the K and L series rockets, which were much more massive and designed to reach very high altitude.
 The K series consisted of static bench tests of a more powerful engine, achieving a thrust of 624 lbs in February 1936.
 This work was plagued by trouble with chamber burn-through.
 In 1923, Goddard had built a regeneratively cooled engine, which circulated liquid oxygen around the outside of the combustion chamber, but he deemed the idea too complicated.
-He then used a curtain cooling method that involved spraying excess gasoline, which evaporated around the inside wall of the combustion chamber, but this scheme did not work well, and the larger rockets failed.
+(This method is commonly used in modern engines.)
+He then used a curtain (film) cooling method that involved spraying excess gasoline, which evaporated around the inside wall of the combustion chamber, but this scheme did not work well, and the larger rockets failed.
+(With refining the method has been used successfully in modern engines.)
 Goddard returned to a smaller design, and his L-13 reached an altitude of 2.7 kilometers (1.7 mi; 8,900 ft), the highest of any of his rockets.
 Weight was reduced by using thin-walled fuel tanks wound with high-tensile-strength wire.